-You might know the old mantra of the 3Rs, but now it’s updated to 5.
+You might know the old mantra of the 3Rs, but now consider these 5 Rs:

-How can we #refuse, #reduce, #reuse, #repurpose and #recycle for more sustainable tourism?
+How can we #refuse, #reduce, #reuse, #repurpose and #recycle on our travels for more sustainable tourism?

 Refuse to buy food with plastic packaging > Buy instead loose and local!